spell-music/csound-expression/tutorial/chapters/appendix/CsoundInstro.markdown

 The function `midi` starts to listen for the midi-messages (`Msg`) on all channels.
 With function `midin` we can specify the concrete channel (it's an integer from 1 to 16).
-The function `pgmidi` is for assigning an instrument to the midi-programm (the first argument) and possible channel (the second argument).
+The function `pgmidi` is for assigning an instrument to the midi-program (the first argument) and possible channel (the second argument).

 We can query midi-messages for amplitude, frequency and other parameters